Last Updated on June 20, 2025 by George Pavlopoulos

 That said, in the following lines of this guide, you’ll find the finest walking tours of Athens, accompanied by their duration and price.
 In order to help you navigate more easily, this article is split into two subsections.
 In the first part, you’ll find the best Athens walking tours for visits to Greek antiquity spots.
-On the other hand, the second part is all about contemporary Athens and the places that will give you an insight into the Greek capital’s modern stories and rhythms.
+On the other hand, the second part is all about contemporary Athens and the places that offer insight into the Greek capital’s modern stories and rhythms.

 So, let’s start now with my handpicked selection of walking tours in Athens and what you can expect from them.